Site configuration

 Optional: This setting can be used to automatically create the goal pages.
 Without this setting, you will need a file for each goal (per language), in a _goals

-item that includes an array of objects, each with a content
+: This optional item can include an array of objects, each with can have these optional fields:

 create_goals: